ansible/ansible/docsite/latest/rst/intro_getting_started.rst

     $ export ANSIBLE_HOST_KEY_CHECKING=False

 Also note that host key checking in paramiko mode is reasonably slow, therefore switching to 'ssh' is also recommended when using this feature.

+.. _a_note_about_logging:

+Ansible will log some information about module arguments on the remote system in the remote syslog.
+To enable basic logging on the control machine see `intro_config` document and set the 'log_path' configuration file setting.
+Enterprise users may also be interested in `AnsibleWorks AWX <http://ansibleworks.com/ansibleworks-awx>`_.
+AWX provides a very robust database logging feature where it is possible to drill down and see history based on hosts, projects, and particular inventories over time -- explorable both graphically and through a REST API.

 .. seealso::